dixitt5/Incubyte-training/React/Pokemon-App-Upgraded/DOC_Pokemon-App-Upgraded.md

     - It displays the playlist
 - Details
     - This page will be displayed only if clicked on a pokemon from the playlist or by searching.

-# No-Blame Root Cause Analysis

-- Incident Name: Search only through click on 'Search' button
-- Incident Description: During search, if you press the 'enter' button to perform search it won't work.
-It will refresh the page.